First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Abstract

 \section{Abstract}

-{We report the first detection of X-ray polarization with the \textit{Imaging X-ray Polarimetry Explorer (IXPE)} from the X-ray pulsar (XRP) \src.
+{We report the first detection of X-ray polarization with the \textit{Imaging X-ray Polarimetry Explorer} from the X-ray pulsar (XRP) \src.
 The source belongs to an extremely rare class of systems in which a slowly rotating neutron star accretes from the dense wind of a red supergiant companion.
-Coherent pulsations are detected at $P_{\rm spin}=5.49\pm0.05$~h, which is one of the longest spin periods known among XRPs.
-While the phase-averaged analysis shows no significant polarization, with a 99\% confidence minimum detectable polarization (MDP$_{99}$) of 5.0\% in the 2--8 keV band, the phase-resolved analysis shows one interval at pulse maximum in which the polarization degree (PD) exceeds its MDP$_{99}$, giving ${\rm PD}=10.3\pm3.1\%$.
-The polarization angle (PA) exhibits a smooth $\approx140\degr$ rotation over the pulse, and a joint evaluation of all phase bins yields an overall detection significance of $3.3\sigma$.
-Using the rotating vector model, we identify the geometric solution that reproduces the observed PA variation.
-By subsequently applying an event-by-event derotation of the Stokes parameters based on this solution, we remove the PA swing and recover the phase-averaged polarization which is detected at the $5.2\sigma$ level.}
+We detect coherent pulsations at $P_{\rm spin}=5.49\pm0.05$~h, which is one of the longest spin periods known among XRPs.
+While the phase-averaged analysis shows no significant polarization, with a 99\% confidence minimum detectable polarization (MDP$_{99}$) of 4.9\% in the 2--8 keV band, the phase-resolved analysis shows a single interval at pulse maximum in which the polarization degree (PD) exceeds the MDP$_{99}$, yielding ${\rm PD}=10.2_{-3.0}^{+3.1}\%$.
+The polarization angle (PA) exhibits a smooth $\approx150\degr$ rotation over the pulse, and a joint evaluation of all phase bins yields an overall detection significance of $3.3\sigma$.
+Using the rotating vector model, we identify a geometric solution that reproduces the observed PA variation.
+From this model, we infer a phase-independent ${\rm PD}$ of $6.1\pm1.1$\% in the 2--8~keV band.}

 \keywords{accretion, accretion disks -- magnetic fields -- pulsars: individual: \src\ -- stars: neutron -- X-rays: binaries}